rakuten-ads/Rakuten-Reward-Native-iOS/doc/APIReference/README.md

 | sessionNotInitialized | SDK is not initialized
 | featureDisabledByUser | SDK function is not active by user
 | sdkStatusNotOnline | SDK status is not online
+| sdkStatusUserNotConsent | SDK status - user has not consent to RewardSDK's terms and condition

 <br>

 ## Get current user action status